If you're hoping to turn your love of photography into a career, discover the steps you need to take to become a professional photographer in the UK

 To see what's available, search postgraduate courses in photography.

 As you explore your postgraduate funding options, you may wish to consider the RPS Postgraduate Bursary, which provides £3,500 to one postgraduate photography student each year.
-This can be for a taught course or research project, with applicants able to apply at any stage of your studies.
+This can be for a taught course or research project, with applicants able to apply at any stage of their studies.

-Find a photography job
+Find a photography job or apprenticeship

-As a professional photographer you'll usually specialise in a certain field, such as:
+As a professional photographer, you'll usually specialise in a certain field, such as:

 • architecture